ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.en-gb.md

 Each cluster is provided with the MySQL Community (GPL) license.

 If any, license cost is included inside the service plans.
-You cannot bring your own licenses.
+You can't bring your own licenses.

 ### Hardware resources